foomo/foomo-docs/foomo/docs/security/macos.md

 - [ ] Network egress filtering/DNS filtering; VPN required; per-app VPN for sensitive tools.
 Use a network filter to block connections to known malicious domains.
 A per-app VPN can ensure that only specific, approved applications can access sensitive internal resources.
 - [ ] Screen recording disabled except for approved collaboration tools.
 - [ ] Camera/microphone disabled unless explicitly needed.

+## Third-Party Security Tools

+While macOS provides a strong security foundation, a layered defense is always best.
+The following free, open-source tools from [Objective-See](https://objective-see.org/tools.html) provide excellent visibility into system internals and can help detect advanced threats.
+All tools are open-source and available on [GitHub](https://github.com/objective-see).

+- **LuLu**: A free, open-source firewall to monitor and block outgoing network connections.
+- **Do Not Disturb**: Detects and alerts on physical access ("evil maid") attacks.
+- **KnockKnock**: Uncovers persistently installed software to generically reveal malware.
+- **TaskExplorer**: Visually explores all running processes, their signature status, loaded libraries, open files, and network connections.
+- **ReiKey**: Scans for and detects persistent keyboard "event taps" that could be used to intercept keystrokes.
+- **Netiquette**: A network monitor to inspect all sockets and connections.
+- **BlockBlock**: Monitors persistence locations and alerts on any new persistent component.
+- **RansomWhere?**: Generically stops ransomware by monitoring the file-system for the creation of encrypted files by suspicious processes.
+- **OverSight**: Monitors a Mac's microphone and webcam, alerting when they are activated.
+- **KextViewr**: Displays all loaded kernel extensions and their signing status.
+- **Dylib Hijack Scanner**: Scans for applications susceptible to or already hijacked via dylib hijacking.
+- **What's Your Sign**: A Finder extension to display code-signing information for any file.

+## Commercial Security Tools

+For on-demand scanning and removal of malware, adware, and potentially unwanted programs (PUPs), the following tool is highly recommended.

+- **[Malwarebytes for Mac](https://www.malwarebytes.com)**: Provides a free, reputable on-demand scanner that can detect and remove threats that may be missed by built-in macOS protections.
+While it offers a premium real-time protection service, the free scanner is an excellent tool for periodic system health checks or for remediating an existing infection.

 ## Operational Playbooks